Geeks in Phoenix

 While we are on the subject of multiple drive configurations, we need to talk about Intel Optane.
 You may see Intel Optane listed as part of the storage specification on a new computer.

-Now Intel Optane is similar to the flash memory inside of SSHD drives.
+Now, Intel Optane is similar to the flash memory inside SSHD drives.
 It can cache the most frequently used files and programs on a drive that it is paired with and speed up reading and writing to that drive.
 Intel Optane uses an M.2 interface and works best when paired up with a drive, either an HDD or SSD, that uses a SATA interface.

 Processor: What brand and type should I get?